0exp/symbiont-ruby/README.md

 - public and private methods:
   - `private_method(method_name, *required_contexts, [context_direction:], &clojure)`

-If no context is able to respond to the required method - `Symbiont::Trigger::ContextNoMethodError` exception is thrown.
+If none of contexts is able to respond to the required method - `Symbiont::Trigger::ContextNoMethodError` exception is raised.

-In the case when an unsupported direction value is used - `Symbiont::Trigger::IncompatibleContextDirectionError` exception is thrown.
+In the case an unsupported direction value is used - `Symbiont::Trigger::IncompatibleContextDirectionError` exception is raised.

 #### Considering public methods only (.public_method)